Dr. Kim Fisher

 Dr. Fisher uses both quantitative survey methods (e.g., egocentric network analysis, structural equation modeling, linear and logistic regression) including secondary data analysis and qualitative interviews and focus group methods (e.g., rapid qualitative analysis, grounded theory) to do this work.

-Most recently, her collaborative work with public health researchers and community members has centered around the social and civic participation of youth and adults with IDD using technology.
-Her research team has several publications, presentations, and invited talks exploring technology access and use for social inclusion and digital citizenship of young adults with and without IDD using data from the National Longitudinal Transition Study of 2012.
-The team provided invited talks at the American Association on Intellectual and Developmental Disabilities and JFK Partners at the University of Colorado, Colorado Springs.
-Dr. Fisher has also presented her work in a national webinar series on technology access for disabled people hosted by the Administration on Community Living.
+Most recently, her collaborative work with public health researchers and disabled community members has centered around the social and civic participation of youth and adults with intellectual and developmental disabilities using technology.
+Her research team has several publications, presentations, and invited talks exploring technology access and use for social inclusion and digital citizenship of young adults with and without intellectual disability.

 Her two current projects explore technology access and use of Illinois adults with IDD.
 The first project is an exploratory sequential design exploring how adults with IDD use technology for social, civic, and political participation (survey) and barriers and facilitators they experience (interviews).
 The second project, funded by a grant from The Arc of Illinois, explores how members of the Going Home Coalition, a group of disability advocates who work to close state institutions in Illinois, have used technology for advocacy work since the COVID pandemic using focus groups and rapid qualitative analysis.

-Dr. Fisher has 15 publications, 2 technical reports, 6 invited talks, and 48 presentations.
+Dr. Fisher has 17 publications, 3 chapters, 3 technical reports, 6 invited talks, and 48 presentations.

 PhD Special Education